Get To Know Andrew Wheeler, Ex-Coal Lobbyist With Inside Track To Lead EPA

 As the CV may suggest, Wheeler is no stranger to the intricacies of environmental policy or the kinds of tasks that await him at the top of the EPA.

 "He is not an accidental administrator.
-He is somebody who has been preparing for a position of responsibility like this really for all of his life," says Scott Segal, an attorney who has been working on environmental policy for a quarter-century.
+He is somebody who has been preparing for a position of responsibility like this really for all of his life," says Scott Segal, an attorney who has been working on environmental policy for a quarter century.

 "I've known Andy a long time," he adds.
 "I think he's a very smart and careful student of environmental law — there's no two ways about that."